Teaching CS in history class

 As a result, data literacy and a working knowledge of how to employ computing to solve problems continue to be undeveloped skills for many students.

 Prof. Mark Guzdial wants more people to have access to the power of programming, so he has proposed a new way to engage high school students with CS: integrate the use of purpose-built computer science tools that include programming into history courses.
-He is collaborating with Michigan alumnus Prof. Tamara Shreiner (MA, Social Studies Education 2003, Certificate of Graduate Studies in Museum Studies 2007, PhD Educational Studies 2009) at Grand Valley State who teaches data literacy to future social studies educators.
+He is collaborating with Michigan alumnae Prof. Tamara Shreiner (MA, Social Studies Education 2003, Certificate of Graduate Studies in Museum Studies 2007, PhD Educational Studies 2009) at Grand Valley State who teaches data literacy to future social studies educators.
 He provides the tools to Shreiner’s curriculum.
 They involve teachers in the design process so that the curriculum and technology meets teachers’ perceptions of usefulness and usability.
 Students who take the courses will learn data manipulation skills as a part of completing their history assignments.

 Under a new grant from the National Science Foundation, Guzdial is working with high school social studies teachers this fall to realize this vision.

 “This project is being built into new, interactive course materials that will allow students to build data visualizations in history classes as part of an inquiry process.
-We use programs to capture the students’ process as they investigate historical questions.,” says Guzdial.
+We use programs to capture the students’ process as they investigate historical questions,” says Guzdial.

 “By doing this, CS becomes a tool that students can get comfortable with as a part of their learning.
 A larger and more diverse range of students will get CS experience, and the use of data manipulation tools will allow them to explore history in a new way.
 We hope that this type of engagement will lead to a greater level of comfort with and participation in CS courses.”